 - Please be assured that the maternity team will do all it can to provide information, guidance and support to you and the woman giving birth.

 Q. Who should care for my other children when I go into hospital for labour and birth, or a check-up during pregnancy?

 Government guidelines recommend that guidelines on social distancing should be followed by everybody in the UK wherever possible.
-It is reasonable to leave the home when you need to do so for a medical reason (i.e. attending a routine clinic appointment, to check on the wellbeing of you or your baby or attending the maternity unit to have your baby).
-It is important that you are supported by a well birth partner when attending the maternity unit for the birth of the baby; however, your other children must not go with you into the maternity unit.
-If this means that there is nobody else available at home to care for your other children, then it is necessary for the children to be cared for by another close family member or friend.
+It is reasonable to leave your home when you need to do so for a medical reason (i.e. attending a routine clinic appointment, to check on the wellbeing of you or your baby or attending the maternity unit to give birth to your baby).
+However, your other children must not go with you into the maternity unit.
+If this means that there is nobody available at home to care for your other children, then it is necessary for the children to be cared for by another close family member or friend.
 Please discuss this with the chosen person in advance so they can make any necessary arrangements.
 When choosing another person to care for your children in this situation, please do not ask somebody who is vulnerable to the severe effects of coronavirus (e.g. people over the age of 70, other pregnant women or individuals with significant medical problems).
 Also, please make a back-up plan, in the case the person you had planned to ask is self-isolating because either they, or someone else in their home, are unwell with coronavirus when you need them.

 Q. Will I be tested for coronavirus?